-Nearly 5-year sentence for University of Hawaii concert scam
+Judge gives Stevie Wonder concert scammer 5 years in prison

 - A Japanese woman tries to save man's life in sumo ring, is ordered out as 'unclean' WATCH

-Defense attorney William Harrison says Hubbard will appeal.
+Defense attorney William Harrison said Hubbard intends to appeal his sentence.

-The university paid a $200,000 deposit in 2012 and began selling tickets before learning that neither Wonder nor his representatives authorized a show.
+The community demanded to know how the university “could be so easily duped,” Assistant U.S. Attorney Marc Wallenstein said.
+The scam prompted investigations, and cost a university official his career, Wallenstein said.

+The university reassigned athletic director Jim Donovan after the failed concert came to light.
+Donovan later left the university.